dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 ### Creating a Service Principal

-Once you have created an Azure AD application, we need to create a Service Principal for that application, which will allow us to grant it access to Azure resources.
+Once you have created an Azure AD application, create a Service Principal for that application, which will allow us to grant it access to Azure resources.
 Run:

 ```sh
 SERVICE_PRINCIPAL_ID=$(az ad sp create \